caprover/caprover-website/docs/best-practices.md

 ### Out of Memory when Building

 When you build on a paid service such as Heroku, your build process happens on a machine with high CPU and RAM.
 When you use CapRover, your build is done on the same machine that serves your app.
 This is not a problem until your app gets too big and the build process requires too much RAM.
 In that case, your build process might crash!
 See [**this**](https://github.com/caprover/caprover/issues/315) for example.

-In that case, you can try building your app as much as possible on your local machine and just offload the process of making the Docker image to your server.
+There are multiple solutions:

+1- Add swap space to the web server, explained [**here**](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).

+2- Build on your local machine.
 For example, this process is explained in details [**here**](recipe-deploy-create-react-app.md) for Create React App.

-You can also add swap space to the web server, explained [**here**](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).
+3- However, **the best solution** is to use a separate build system.
+You can see the guide [**here**](ci-cd-integration.md)